 The honor roll is calculated at the end of each semester.
 To be eligible for the honor roll a student must have a grade point of at least 3.25 and be taking at least 6 credits during the specified period.
-Any failing grade during the period that appears on the report card will cause the student not to make the honor roll.
-This means a student must pass a quarter, semester, semester test and physical education grades.
 Seniors on a reduced schedule who are not enrolled in 6 classes plus P.E. will not be eligible for the honor roll.
-Policy reference 505.4
+(Policy reference 505.4)